elixir-lang/elixir-lang.github.com/getting-started/meta/macros.markdown

 :"add_and_print does not have a useful return value"
 ```

+Because I want many of these functions, I decide to create a `def_without_return_value` macro that's just like `def` but returns that special symbol.
-This is what happens if you try to both define and use the macro in the same module:
+This is what happens if you try to both define and use that macro in the same module:

 ```iex
 iex> defmodule Sample do